by Nebula Haze

 Step 3 – Place new cuttings in a warm bright spot to make roots

 WARNING: Make sure cuttings get at least 16+ hours of light per day or they will start flowering (making buds).
-Even a small lightbulb is good.
+Even a small lightbulb is good, but it should be kept very close to the clones.

 I have a sunny window that gets really warm, and that’s where I like to put the new cuttings.
 For the first two days, I leave the blinds mostly closed so they’re getting filtered light.
 After two days I’ll open the blinds and the window so they’re getting direct sunlight for part of the day.

-• If you notice the water level getting low, gently top off with plain water by pouring water down the sides of the inside of the cup
+- Maintain water levels.
+If you notice the water level getting low, gently top off with plain water by pouring water down the sides of the inside of the cup.

-• Make sure plants get artificial light (like a light bulb) after the sun goes down too, for a total of 16+ hours of light a day (to prevent plants from flowering)
+- Give plants artificial light (like a light bulb kept very close) after the sun goes down too, for a total of 16+ hours of light a day (to prevent plants from flowering)

 Should I change the water or just leave it alone?
 Some growers change the water every day when cloning in a cup to help oxygenate the water, but I personally don’t do that and I’ve never had a problem getting roots to form.

 This sunny window is my favorite spot for cup cloning.
 I angled the blinds so these newly-cut clones get filtered light for a few days before getting full sun.
-Make sure plants get 16+ hours of light a day to prevent plants from flowering (a light bulb is usually enough after the sun goes out)
+Make sure plants get 16+ hours of light a day to prevent plants from flowering (a light bulb kept close is usually enough after the sun goes out).

 If you’ve followed all the directions here, your cuttings should stay upright and healthy-looking the whole time.
 After about 2 weeks you may start seeing roots on some plants.